We found 5 providers matching hip replacement and who accept Coventry Bronze near Strongsville, OH.

 - Medicare Cost: $1,448

-Dr. Joseph Scarcella is a specialist in orthopedics/orthopedic surgery.
-He works in Cleveland, OH, Middleburg, OH, and Strongsville, OH.
-Dr. Scarcella is rated highly by his patients.
+Dr. Joseph Scarcella practices orthopedics/orthopedic surgery in Cleveland, OH, Middleburg, OH, and Strongsville, OH.
+He has a 4.5 out of 5 star average patient rating.
 Clinical interests for Dr. Scarcella include general orthopedics, knee ligament injuries, and knee arthroscopy.
-He is professionally affiliated with Marymount Hospital.
-He takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-Before completing his residency at Mount Sinai Medical Center, Cleveland, Dr. Scarcella attended medical school at Case Western Reserve University School of Medicine.
+He is affiliated with Marymount Hospital.
+He honors Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+He is a graduate of Case Western Reserve University School of Medicine and a graduate of Mount Sinai Medical Center, Cleveland's residency program.

 Relevant Interests: , hip replacement